 “Darren, my oldest son, had to give me the devastating news that they couldn’t save my beautiful boy.
 As soon as I could I went to the hospital to be with my baby and instantly agreed to have Jord’s organs donated.
 I had been a donor for years and Jordan was so kind and caring, I know he would have wanted to help others.
 The following morning, I received a phone call to tell me that his organs had gone on to save five lives.

 “Just over 12 months after his accident I received a letter off Mandy.
 I immediately wrote back, and we have been in regular contact since then.
 Three years to the day that my son gave Mandy life, we met up.
 It was so nice.
 I felt like I had known her forever.
 We have a unique bond that will never be broken.
 She is my family and I have so much love for her.
 I know Jordan was looking down on us with his big beaming smile.”

 Register your decision

 It is important to encourage conversations around organ donation at home, to make sure family members are aware of each other’s wishes and decisions are registered with the NHS.
 Before the law changed, even though 80% of the public said they supported organ donation, only 38% had opted in, with the majority simply having not gotten around to registering.
 This may have resulted in numerous opportunities to donate being missed.

 1629 people have received a transplant since April 2023, improving, and even saving so many more lives.

 Although the new system has made great progress in increasing organ donations for those who are in need, it is still as important as ever for you to record your decision on the NHS Organ Donor Register.
 You can also check, register, or update your decision via the NHS app.

-This year, the NHS is encouraging people to register their decision on the and embrace all things pink!
-You can “go as pink as possible”, whether that’s wearing pink, baking pink or drinking pink, to help people see the visible support for organ donations across the UK.
+This year, the NHS is encouraging people to register their decision on the NHS Organ Donation Register and embrace all things pink!
+Often, people need reminding to confirm their decision about organ donation.